microsoftgraph/msgraph-sdk-powershell/src/Education/v1.0/docs/Get-MgEducationClassTeacherByRef.md

 # Get-MgEducationClassTeacherByRef

 ## SYNOPSIS
-Retrieve a list teachers for a class.
+Retrieve a list of teachers for a class.
 Delegated tokens must be members of the class to get the teacher list.
+This API is available in the following national cloud deployments.

 ## SYNTAX